BrynjulvBrynjulvsen/kafka-workshop/exercises/5_deletion_policy.md

   - In `readQueueFromStart()`, create a consumer with `offsetConfig = "earliest"`, call `seekToBeginning`, and print records so you can compare before/after compaction.
 After the initial read, send one extra message with the same key to trigger a new segment and allow compaction to complete.
 - **Verify**:
   - Run `./gradlew runKotlinClass -PmainClass=tasks.cleanup._1_logCompactionKt`.
-  - You should see many messages produced, then—after waiting—only the latest value (or two) when reading from the consumer.
+  - You should see many messages produced, then - after waiting - only the latest value (or two) when reading from the consumer.
 Re-run to confirm older values no longer appear.

 ### 3. Observe from the CLI (optional)
 - Consume from the start with the console consumer and note that only late messages remain: